SmartTensors/GeoThermalCloud.jl/GreatBasin/notebook/GreatBasin.md

 Solutions with a number of signatures greater than **3** are overfitting and unacceptable.

-The set of acceptable solutions are defined as follows:
+The set of acceptable solutions are defined by the **NMFk** algorithm as follows:

 ```julia